 There is a reason why so many artists flock to Provence for inspiration – whether it is to capture its beauty through a paint brush or poetic prose, I now know why.
-The tall cypress trees, shimmering valleys, countless vineyards, daily markets, pretty villages and of course, the endless fields of lavender and sunflowers.
+The tall cypress trees, shimmering valleys, countless vineyards, endless fields of lavender and sunflowers, the daily markets, and of course the hilltop villages.
 Yes, the secret is out…Provence is beautiful.

 Part of its popularity, aside from its reputation of having 300 days of sunshine throughout the year, is due to the prestigious title of Les Plus Beaux Villages de France or the Most Beautiful Villages of France.
 Currently, there are 157 villages spread across France that get to claim this title.
 To be deemed Les Plus Beaux Villages de France, it considers the size (maximum population of 2,000 inhabitants), the number of protected monuments of historical significance (at least 2), and yes of course, its attractiveness.

 It began as a way to protect and promote the heritage of communities and villages across France in the early 1980s.
 A way to rejuvenate these small villages – making them attractive places for locals to live and stay rather than moving to bigger cities.
 It worked!
 It also captured the interest of the tourism industry.